jonathanAK/pack-node-modules/readme.md

 This is based on the versions kept in the projects package-lock.json file.
 Make sure both package.json and package-lock.json exist in your project.

-## Installing

-1. Clone repository.
-2. Install:
-`
-npm install
-`
-3. Add the folder to your systems PATH environment variables.
-4. Restart your computer.

 ## Running
-1. Open a shell in the project you with to pack and type:
+Open a shell in the project you wish to pack and type:
 `
-packNodeModules
+npx packNodeModules
 `

 When finished a new folder named `tars` will appear containing the relevant packages.

 You can use the `--target` flag to specify a different target folder.